 Crowning the top of the Arch, the Quadriga was the first piece MacMonnies sculpted.
 At the center is Columbia, riding in a chariot drawn by four galloping horses.
 At either side, two more victories, winged like their peers in the spandrils, sound the trumpets of triumph to herald her procession.

-The Chariot is emblazoned with an Eagle, stars, and the motto "E Pluribus Unum", Latin for "Out of Many, One" which is a traditional motto of the U.S.
+The chariot is decorated with an Eagle, stars, and the motto "E Pluribus Unum," Latin for "Out of Many, One," a traditional motto of the U.S.

-The sculpture as a whole is a representation of the triumphal progress of the United States after the Civil War, with Columbia being an allegory for the nation.
-In one hand, she holds a banner that unfurls behind her from a pole topped with yet another eagle and a laurel wreath, further symbols of an American victory.
-In her other hand, she raises a sword or pike as if to defend by force the progress she is making, which is exactly was the soldiers and sailors commemorated below her did.
+The sculpture as a whole represents the triumphal progress of the United States after the Civil War, with Columbia being an allegory for the nation.
+In one hand, she holds a banner that unfurls behind her from a pole topped with yet another eagle and a laurel wreath, other symbols of an American victory.
+In her other hand, she raises a sword or pike as if to defend the progress she is making by force, which is precisely what the soldiers and sailors commemorated below her did.

-Sculpted of bronze like the two works on the piers, the Quadriga stands a bit higher than them, 25 feet, while each of the trumpeting victory figures is 11 feet tall.
-Like the Army sculpture, this work was cast at the LeBlanc Barbedienne foundry in France, but it was created first, in 1898.
+Sculpted of bronze like the two works on the piers, the Quadriga stands a bit higher than them, 25 feet, while each trumpeting victory figure is 11 feet tall.
+Like the Army sculpture, this work was cast at the LeBlanc Barbedienne foundry in France, but it was created first in 1898.
 Almost 100 years later, in 1976, the statue of Columbia fell out of the chariot, calling attention to the deteriorating condition of the Arch and prompting a two-year renovation of the structure.
-The three sculptures themselves were restored by the NYC Parks Monuments Conservation Program in 1999.
+Finally, the NYC Parks Monuments Conservation Program restored the three sculptures in 1999.

 Lincoln and Grant

-While the exterior sculptures of the Arch honor the common soldiers and sailors who physically did the fighting, the interior is home to powerful relief depictions of their leaders: President Abraham Lincoln and Commanding General of the U.S. Army Ulysses S. Grant.
+While the exterior sculptures of the Arch honor the ordinary soldiers and sailors who physically did the fighting, the interior is home to powerful relief depictions of their leaders: President Abraham Lincoln and the Commanding General of the U.S. Army, Ulysses S. Grant.
 The all-star honor roll of artists and architects who contributed to the Arch is completed by the names of the sculptors of these commanding works: Thomas Eakins and William Rudolf O'Donovan.

-New York's Metropolitan Museum of Art calls Eakins "America’s greatest, most uncompromising realist", who "dedicated his career to depicting the human figure".
-Primarily a painter, Eakins was instrumental in expanding American art beyond its traditional focus on landscapes and introducing the human subjects that were common in European fine art of the time.
+New York's Metropolitan Museum of Art calls Eakins "America’s greatest, most uncompromising realist," who "dedicated his career to depicting the human figure."
+Primarily a painter, Eakins was instrumental in expanding American art beyond its traditional focus on landscapes and introducing the human subjects common in fine European art of the time.
 Like MacMonnies, Eakins studied in Paris at the École des Beaux-Arts before returning to his native Philadelphia to teach art at the Pennsylvania Academy.
-His emphasis on the nude was considered unseemly for the era, and toward the end of his career, he struggled to find work, often using friends and family as subjects.
+However, his emphasis on the nude was considered inappropriate for the era.
+Toward the end of his career, he struggled to find work, often using friends and family as subjects.